FreeCodeCamp: Nonprofit work

-As students of freeCodeCamp finish all certificates of the curriculum, they get the opportunity, and are encouraged, to work with nonprofit organizations.
-Examples have been Indonesia-based nonprofit Kopernik and People Saving Animals.
+Until 2017, as students of freeCodeCamp finished all certificates of the curriculum, they get the opportunity, and were encouraged, to work with nonprofit organizations.
+Examples include Indonesia-based nonprofit Kopernik and People Saving Animals.

 In 2016, freeCodeCamp announced their "Open Source for Good" initiative, which extends and open sources their nonprofit work to all nonprofits and organizations to use.
 Within ten months of launching, the initiative has created seven open-source tools.
 Mail for Good is one of the projects, which helps organizations send bulk email messages at a low cost, which serves as a cheaper alternative to services such as MailChimp.

+The three projects listed under "Open Source for Good" directory have all been archived on GitHub in 2020.

 Reception

 freeCodeCamp's platform is used by about 350,000 unique visitors per month, with students from over 160 countries.

 freeCodeCamp has international, community-run groups where students can interact in person.
 Some groups have been featured in local news, citing freeCodeCamp as an introduction to programming in order to fill the estimated vacancy in programming-related jobs in the next decade.

+Other technology companies have described freeCodeCamp as, "a renowned charity with a world-class learning platform", and "maintains an excellent YouTube channel, and is a good place to start."